swxben/swxben.Windows.Forms/README.md

 `GenericDetailedListSearchDialog` has a `FixWidth()` method which increases the width of the dialog based on the width of the items in the list.

+`GenericDetailedListSearchDialog`'s constructor and `SetValues()` method takes an optional `columnFormats` parameter which is used bu the `ListViewItemTextComparer` to provide hinting for the column sorting.

 ### GenericDetailedListSearchMultiSelectDialog